Hanz94/Concurrent-Programming-with-Pthreads/README.md

+# Linked List Implementation : Serial & Parallel (Mutex, Read Write Locks)

 This repository contains linked list implementation as follows;

-1.Serial program
+  - Serial program
-2.Parallel program (based on Pthreads) with one mutex for the entire linked list 3.Parallel program (based on Pthreads) with read-write locks for the entire linked list All these implementation of the linked list supports Member( ), Insert( ), and Delete( ) functions of the linked list.
+  - Parallel program (based on Pthreads) with one mutex for the entire linked list
+  - Parallel program (based on Pthreads) with read-write locks for the entire linked list

+All these implementation of the linked list supports Member( ), Insert( ), and Delete( ) functions of the linked list.

 timer.h -: Header file for calculating execution time.